kanikakasharma/learning-library/developer-library/converged-db-for-developers/json/json.md

  JSON\_VALUE selects a scalar value from JSON data and returns it as a SQL value.
 You can also use json\_value to create function-based B-tree indexes for use with JSON data — see Indexes for JSON Data.
 Function json_value has two required arguments and accepts optional returning and error clauses
  Repeat the steps done above restrict product search to items with Price $10 by changing the query statement and re-deploying the app.

+## Summary
+In summary, you have performed Create, Update, Retrieve and Delete functions on JSON data-type stored for eShop application in the converged database.
+You also got familiar with out of box functions provided by Oracle database to handle JSON data-type, modified SQL queries in java code to access JSON as data over REST.

-You may now proceed to the next lab.
+You may now *proceed to the next lab*.

 ## Want to learn more
 - [JSON](https://docs.oracle.com/en/database/oracle/oracle-database/19/adjsn/index.html)